 Every American should have access to high-quality, affordable healthcare.
-No one should lose their home or financial stability in order to afford life-saving procedures or prescriptions.
+No one should lose their home or be ruined financially in order to afford life-saving procedures or prescriptions.
 The Affordable Care Act (ACA) put our country on the right path by providing healthcare to millions of Americans and over 100,000 Connecticut residents.
+Unfortunately, more than 26 million Americans remain uninsured in our nation.
+Congress needs to find pragmatic, innovative solutions to expand healthcare coverage and decrease costs.

 In my time in Congress, I’ve supported measures that expand mandatory paid medical and family leave, decrease prescription drug costs, cap insulin prices, expand health insurance subsidies, ensure coverage for telehealth services, encourage sensible Medicare and Medicaid reform and protect women’s reproductive freedom.
 I am proud to have supported some of the most comprehensive healthcare reforms this country has accomplished in recent decades through the Affordable Care Act, CARES Act, American Rescue Plan, and Inflation Reduction Act.
 Moving forward, I will continue to support measures that expand eligibility for insurance coverage and fund public health and medical communities to ensure robust medical research.